gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     Base b = new Sub();
     ```

     `k = b.i;//assigns 10 to k` because which field is accessed depends on the class of the variable and not on the class of the actual object.
-Same rule applies to static methods but the opposite is true for instance methods.
+The same rule applies to static methods but the opposite is true for instance methods.

     `final` keyword when applied to a class means the class cannot be subclassed, when applied to a method means the method cannot be overridden (it can be overloaded though) and when applied to a variable means that the variable is a constant.